Civil Legal Assistance

 - Legal Assistance to Older Illinoisans: This includes efforts to provide civil legal assistance to protect people 65 and older from physical and financial abuse and financial hardship.
 It includes civil legal assistance in cases involving orders of protection; guardianships; health care; consumer and credit issues; housing; and public benefits programs such as Social Security and Medicare.

 Use of Grant Funds

-Grants will be made to support staff positions at eligible legal services providers, including attorneys, paralegals and/or pro bono coordinators.
+- Grants will be made to support direct service staff positions at eligible legal services providers, including attorneys, paralegals and/or pro bono coordinators.
 Grant funds can be used to pay for salaries, benefits, and limited overhead costs (10%) directly related to supporting the position.
-The applicant must demonstrate how the proposed staff position will help the organization provide efficient and effective legal assistance to persons in one or both of the priority areas.
+The applicant must demonstrate how the proposed staff position will help the organization provide efficient and effective legal assistance to people in one or both of the priority areas.

 In the Civil Legal Assistance category, the IEJF will only consider applications from Illinois-based not-for-profit organizations that:

 - Serve persons in one or both of the two priority areas listed above (Legal Assistance to Families in Crisis and Legal Assistance to Older Illinoisans).

 - Have been in continuous operation for at least two years prior to the date the application is submitted to the IEJF.

 - Have received and expended at least $200,000 for the provision of civil legal assistance to low-income persons in its most recently completed fiscal year.